 Leading and lagging indicators

 The next concept I want to introduce is the idea of leading and lagging indicators.
-Indicator is simply another word for KPI.
-A leading indicator is something that measures your efforts towards a final goal while a lagging indicator measures that final goal.
-There is plenty of grey area here on what is an effort and what is a final goal but if you grasp the concept you will be able to see how recognizing a KPI as a leading indicator will allow you to see how your actions are performing long before you are able to report the result.
+An indicator is simply another word for KPI.
+A leading indicator is something that measures your efforts toward a final goal while a lagging indicator measures that final goal.
+There is plenty of grey areas here on what is an effort and what is a final goal but if you grasp the concept you will be able to see how recognizing a KPI as a leading indicator will allow you to see how your actions are performing long before you are able to report the result.

 A lagging indicator is a measurement of whether you did succeed.